- Groundwater Resources

 Basin Boundary Modification

-The Department of Water Resources (DWR) adopted emergency regulations regarding the process for seeking groundwater basin boundary modifications under SGMA.
-In the 2003 version, the graphical representation included in Bulletin 118 (2003) did not match the written description of the northern boundary as it did not extend all the way to the northern boundary of ACWD including the areas located within the City of Hayward that were detached and that ACWD expressly retained groundwater management authority over.
-Since the basin boundaries in Bulletin 118 will now play a critical role in the management of California's groundwater basins, ACWD submitted a Basin Boundary Modification Request to correct the Niles Cone Groundwater Basin.
-On July 1, 2016, ACWD received notice from DWR that the Basin Boundary Modification Request had been approved, as modified by DWR (click here to see ACWD's Basin Boundary Modification Request).
-The updated publication is expected soon.
+DWR adopted emergency regulations regarding the process for seeking groundwater basin boundary modifications under SGMA.
+In Bulletin-118 Update 2003, the graphical representation included in Bulletin 118 (2003) did not match the written description of the northern boundary as it did not extend all the way to the northern boundary of ACWD including the areas located within the City of Hayward that were detached and that ACWD expressly retained groundwater management authority over.
+Since the basin boundaries in Bulletin 118 will now play a critical role in the management of California’s groundwater basins, ACWD submitted a Basin Boundary Modification Request to correct the Niles Cone Groundwater Basin.
+On July 1, 2016, ACWD received notice from DWR that the Basin Boundary Modification Request had been approved, as modified by DWR.

 Groundwater Sustainability Agency Formation

-On November 10, 2016, ACWD's Board of Directors adopted Resolution No. 16-069 (click here to see Resolution No. 16-069) deciding to become the Groundwater Sustainability (GSA) for the Niles Cone Subbasin 2-09.01.
-ACWD's becoming the Groundwater Sustainability Agency (GSA) for the Niles Cone Subbasin continues existing groundwater management under SGMA, in addition to other recognized regulatory authority.
+On November 10, 2016, ACWD’s Board of Directors adopted Resolution No. 16-069 deciding to become the GSA for the Niles Cone Subbasin 2-09.01.
+ACWD’s becoming the GSA for the Niles Cone Subbasin continues existing groundwater management under SGMA, in addition to other recognized regulatory authority.
 SGMA provides various authorities to GSAs to promote sustainable groundwater management including the ability to meter wells and fund and implement groundwater management projects.
-While many of these authorities have been available to ACWD for many years under the Replenishment Assessment Act of Alameda County Water District, SGMA provides additional authority that may further the ability to sustainably manage the Niles Cone.
+While many of these authorities have been available to ACWD for many years under the Replenishment Assessment Act of the Alameda County Water District, SGMA provides additional authority that may further the ability of ACWD to sustainably manage the Niles Cone.